Root Canal in Shrewsbury, MA

 What Are the Benefits of a Root Canal?

 Endodontic treatments can save your tooth, so you do not need an extraction.
-When your tooth becomes infected, you risk losing the tooth or the infection spreading.
+When your tooth becomes infected, you risk losing the tooth and there is also a chance of the infection spreading.
 The benefits of root canal treatment include:

 - Saves the health of your tooth